What is Sensory Integration Training?

 3. Vestibular bilateral functional problems

-Praxis is the medical term for how our brain plans for and carries out movements we have not done before.
-For children this could be learning to jump; for adults, it may be learning to drive or use chopsticks.
-When sensory information is not processed it can make new movements very difficult.
-This is because a child doesn't have the ability to make sense of different sensory information.
-So, they struggle to work out where their body is and how much force, speed, and direction they need to do a new movement.
-We call difficulties with praxis dyspraxia or developmental coordination disorder.
+Praxis is the term for how our brain plans and carries out movements we have not done before.
+For a child, this might be learning to jump; for an adult, learning to drive or use chopsticks.
+When sensory information is not processed efficiently, new movements can be much harder to learn — the person may struggle to work out where their body is, or how much force, speed, and direction they need for a new action.
+Difficulties with praxis are sometimes described as dyspraxia or developmental coordination disorder.

 How Common are Sensory Integration Problems?

-Sensory integration difficulties can co-occur with other diagnoses.
-These include autism, ADHD, OCD, genetic syndromes and learning disabilities.
-A 2009 study* found that as many as 1 in every 6 children has sensory processing issues that make it hard to learn and function in school.
+Sensory integration differences can co-occur with other diagnoses, including autism, ADHD, OCD, genetic syndromes, and learning disabilities.
+A 2009 study¹ found that around 1 in 6 children had sensory processing issues that made it harder to learn and function in school.

-Amongst autistic students and SEN students, the prevalence of sensory integration or processing difficulties is even higher.
-Studies have found that **66% of autistic children show definite differences in sensory behaviours.
-32% of children with special education needs (not autistic) show different sensory behaviours.
-A 2020 paper*** found that sensory processing difficulties predicted executive and cognitive dysfunctions in inhibitory control in autistic children.
-This also included auditory sustained attention and short-term verbal memory in autistic children within a school context.
+Amongst autistic students and SEN students, the prevalence of sensory integration or processing differences is even higher.
+Studies have found that many autistic children show differences in sensory behaviours, with estimates often reported in the range of 65–90% depending on the study.² The same research found that 32% of children with special educational needs (who were not autistic) showed definite differences in sensory behaviours.² A 2020 paper³ found that sensory processing differences were associated with aspects of executive and cognitive functioning in autistic children — including inhibitory control, auditory sustained attention, and short-term verbal memory — within a school context.

 How does Sensory Integration Training Help?

-We can improve the daily experience of people with sensory integration difficulties.
+We can support people with sensory integration difficulties to improve their daily experience.
 However, people do not grow out of such difficulties.

 For many people, small adjustments to their environment can make a huge difference.
 This can be as simple as the way they can move at school or at work.

-Qualified SI practitioners have a detailed understanding of the neuroscience underpinning sensory integration.
-They have expertise in assessing and intervening for people with sensory integration problems.
+Qualified SI Practitioners have a detailed understanding of the neuroscience underpinning sensory integration.
+They have expertise in assessing and intervening for people with sensory integration differences.

-SI therapy (or SI interventions) include structured exposure to several elements.
+SI therapy (or SI interventions) includes structured exposure to several elements.
 This includes:

 • Sensory input